pensjonatus/flash-fiction/blog/after-i-am-dead.md

 ---
-title: 'After I am Dead'
+title: After I am Dead
 date: '2016-11-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 If you are reading this after I am dead, know I am not up there somewhere